Jollyhrothgar/programming_problems/cs_problems/data_lemur_base_13_conversion/README.md

 - We'll assume up to a 5 digit base 13 number and add more precision as we discover issues.

-# Solution
+---

-## The Standard Algorithm: Division and Modulo
+## Solution Analysis

-The classic way to solve any base conversion problem is to work from right to left, finding the least significant digit first.
+### 1. Standard Solution (`solution.py`)

-Here's the logic:
+-   **Approach:** This solution iterates from the largest possible power of 13 down to 0.
+In each step, it determines how many times that power of 13 fits into the number, which gives the digit for that place value.
+It subtracts that value from the number and continues.
+This approach requires pre-calculating or knowing the maximum number of digits required.

-1. Take your number, `num`.
+-   **Time Complexity:** `O(log_13(n))` or `O(d)` where `d` is the number of digits in the base-13 representation.
+The loop runs a fixed number of times based on the assumed maximum number of digits.
-2. Calculate the remainder when you divide by 13 (`num % 13`).
-This remainder is your **right-most digit**.
+-   **Space Complexity:** `O(d)` to store the resulting string.

-3. Update your number by performing integer division (`num //= 13`).
-This effectively "removes" the digit you just found.
+### 2. Optimal Solution (`optimal_solution.py`)
-4. Repeat steps 2 and 3 until your number becomes 0.
+-   **Approach:** The optimal solution uses the standard algorithm of repeated division and modulo.
+It repeatedly takes the number modulo 13 to get the rightmost digit and then divides the number by 13 to "shift" the digits to the right, until the number becomes 0.
+The digits are prepended to the result string.
-5. Since you found the digits from right to left, you just need to reverse them to get the final answer.
+-   **Time Complexity:** `O(log_13(n))` or `O(d)` where `d` is the number of digits.
+Each division and modulo operation is constant time, and the number of operations is proportional to the number of digits.

-### Why This Algorithm Works: A Deeper Dive
+-   **Space Complexity:** `O(d)` to store the resulting string.

-The magic of this method lies in two simple mathematical operators: **modulo (`%`)** and **floor division (`//`)**.
+Explanation:

 #### 1. Why `num % 13` Finds the Right-Most Digit

 The modulo operator gives you the remainder of a division.
-It works because, by definition, every place value _except_ the "ones" place is a multiple of the base.
+It works because, by definition, every place value *except* the "ones" place is a multiple of the base.

 Consider the number **493** in base 10.
 We can write it as `(4 * 100) + (9 * 10) + 3`.
 When we do `493 % 10`, the `(4 * 100)` and `(9 * 10)` parts have a remainder of 0, leaving only the `3`.